This Privacy Notice was last updated on 12 October 2021.

 Retention of personal information

-We will retain your personal information only for as long as we need it, given the purposes for which it was collected, or as required to do so by law, or otherwise for a legitimate interest or with your consent.
+We will retain your personal information only for as long as we need it, given the purposes for which it was collected, or as required by law, or otherwise for a legitimate interest or with your consent.

 We retain personal data in order to: